ToolGrid — Product & Engineering

 Architects probing is webp to png lossless lean on PNG output without extra lossy codecs in the gratis flow, aligning with predictable raster math.

-Heavy assets skip local canvas gates and route through guarded infrastructure that reapplies identical dimension safeguards before emitting PNG bundles.
+Heavy assets skip local canvas gates and route through guarded infrastructure that reapplies identical dimension safeguards.
+The same guarded backend also powers paid batch ZIP exports with per-file success or failure reporting.

 Umbrella timelines heading toward slideshow caps routinely stage gentle frame-dimension trims before png artefacts inherit strict aspect envelopes.